 which is a Killing vector of Minkowski manifold.
 For every continuous symmetry there is a conserved quantity by Noether theorem.
 The time translation symmetry gives the following conserved energy ($\mathbb E$)

 where $J^0$ is the zeroth component of conserved current $J^\mu$ and $T^{00}$ is the $00$th component of energy-momentum tensor $T^{\mu\nu}$.
-The crucial point we must notice here is that the Killing vector \eqref{killingMin} retain its property \eqref{Lieder} under the time reversal transformation $t_p\to -t_p$.
-Thus, the conserved energy $\mathbb E$ remain the same under $t_p\to -t_p$.
+The crucial point we must notice here is that the Killing vector \eqref{killingMin} retains its property \eqref{Lieder} under the time reversal transformation $t_p\to -t_p$.
+Thus, the conserved energy $\mathbb E$ remains the same under $t_p\to -t_p$.
 This is not surprising as the time reversal operation is (discrete) symmetry \eqref{dissymmin} of the Minkowski manifold \eqref{minmet}.